Management Buyout (MBO) Guide: How it Works

 As mentioned in the introduction, it is also bound to experience a growth surge in the years ahead as the Baby Boomer generation looks to divest their assets.

-An MBO is not to be confused with an LBO - a Leveraged Buyout.
+An MBO, a buyout type, is not to be confused with an LBO - a Leveraged Buyout.

 The difference is an LBO being an acquisition where the consideration paid by the buyer (who could be one of the management team), is primarily composed of third party debt.
 An MBO thus becomes an LBO when most of the resources used to fund the transaction are from third party funds.